armhzjz/DenseNet/README.md

 ## Acknowledgements <a name = "acknowledgement"></a>

 While implementing my DenseNet solution I stumble upon [this other DenseNet](https://github.com/weiaicunzai/pytorch-cifar100) implementation from [@weiaicunzai](https://github.com/weiaicunzai).
-Even though my implmentation was almost finish and very alike, it was useful to have another reference apart from the paper.
+Even though my implmentation was almost finish (and very alike I must admit), it was useful to have another reference apart from the paper.